 - The Verandah edge is required to overhang at least 30mm and be at least 30mm thick.
 This is to be achieved by either of the following:- - Where the Verandah flooring is below the existing retaining wall capping height, the capping is required to remain and becomes the Verandah edge overhang.
-Where the top of the retaining wall is less than 4m above the ground level below and a barrier is required by the BCA then the balustrade height must be no higher than 1m and is measured from the Verandah floor level; - Where the Verandah flooring is the same level as the existing retaining wall capping, the Verandah flooring is required to overhang the retaining wall by at least 30mm; - An exception to the above is where the Verandah flooring is Timber, the existing retaining wall capping may be removed and the Verandah edge has only to be the thickness of the Timber. - No tiled Verandah edges are permitted; - Timber fascia on the verandah edge are encouraged; - Where a Verandah floor (other than for the ground floor) is concrete, the soffit on the underside of the Verandah is required to be finished. - iv Verandah Enclosures are not permitted unless they meet the following requirements: - The enclosure is a canvas, Timber or metal screen with a minimum of 25% visual and ventilation permeability, except a screen facing a side boundary where the limit on visual and ventilation permeability will not apply; - Screens facing the Principal Boundary are encouraged to be moveable. - Verandah and Sideyard Steps are required to complement the Verandah and the home.
+Where the top of the retaining wall is less than 4m above the ground level below and a barrier is required by the BCA then the balustrade height must be no higher than 1m and is measured from the Verandah floor level; - Where the Verandah flooring is the same level as the existing retaining wall capping, the Verandah flooring is required to overhang the retaining wall by at least 30mm; - An exception to the above is where the Verandah flooring is Timber, the existing retaining wall capping may be removed and the Verandah edge has only to be the thickness of the Timber. - No tiled Verandah edges are permitted; - Timber fascia on the verandah edge are encouraged; - Where a Verandah floor (other than for the ground floor) is concrete, the soffit on the underside of the Verandah is required to be finished. - iv Verandah Enclosures are not permitted unless they meet the following requirements: - The enclosure is a canvas, Timber or metal screen with a minimum of 25% visual and ventilation permeability, except a screen facing a side boundary where the limit on visual and ventilation permeability will not apply; - Screens facing the Principal Boundary are encouraged to be moveable.

+Verandah and Sideyard Steps

+Steps are required to complement the retaining walls and the Verandah.
 If stone steps are used then the design must match the design of the wall to which the steps are attached.
 Steps are limited to an internal dimension of 1.5m wide.
 Sideyard steps are required to be located to an extent to allow for a landing at the top which aligns with the entry door or gate.
+Balustrades for both the Verandah and the steps are required to match each other.